Overnight Closures On Illinois 159 In Edwardsville/Maryville

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Motorists should expect delays and are encouraged to use alternate routes during these restrictions.
+Motorists should expect delays and are encouraged to use alternate routes during this closure.
 Drivers are urged to reduce speed, be alert for changing conditions, obey all construction signage, and refrain from using mobile devices while approaching and traveling through the work zone.

 For IDOT District 8 updates, follow us on Twitter at @IDOTDistrict8 or view area construction details on IDOT’s traveler information map on GettingAroundIllinois.com.